furixturi/mcp-demo/README.md

 - Thirdly, once you installed your MCP server (either by running `mcp install server.py` or adding your MCP server in Claude Desktop's Developer config), and restart, Claude Desktop will also run the servers locally (or in a Docker, depending on your configuration) for you.

 ### Production Readiness

+#### Local

+When installing my MCP server with Claude Desktop, I had to use an absolute path to my server app file.

+After that I've rename the file, moved it to another folder.
+With Claude Desktop still open, it could still use the tool but showed "local" in brackets.
+Then I restarted Claud Desktop, now it showed "failed" in the Developer Settings and asking about BMI no longer uses the tool.

+So, Claude Desktop keeps a local cache of the MCP server while it is open, and every restart the cache will be flushed and Claude Desktop will try to reload the MCP server file from disk and run it.

+This is extremely fragile and I guess the production ready way of shipping a MCP local server is to package it in a container and instead of letting Claude Desktop or other MCP clients run the server app file directly, instruct them to run the MCP server in a Docker container.

+#### Remote

+The MCP specification defined two Transport mechanisms: `stdio` and `sse` (server-sent event, for streaming over HTTP).

+All the MCP server and client samples I've found are for local use only.
+Remote connections with authorization is still draft in the MCP protocol but Cloudflare has some docs about remote MCP servers.